-Students expecting to graduate in a given semester must file an Application for Graduation online using Banner Student Self Service located in the MyIIT portal (my.iit.edu), which is is submitted to the Office of Graduate Academic Affairs, by the deadline listed in the Academic Calendar for the semester of graduation.
+Students expecting to graduate in a given semester must file an Application for Graduation online using Banner Student Self Service located in the MyIIT portal (my.iit.edu), which is is submitted to the Office of Academic Affairs, by the deadline listed in the Academic Calendar for the semester of graduation.
 See the Degree Program Requirements section published in the Graduate Bulletin.
 Students’ names may be deleted from the graduation list upon request, but no new names will be added after the deadline.
-Upon submission of a graduation application, the Office of Graduate Academic Affairs will check for completion of the student's degree requirements.
-The diploma will be issued by the Office of the Registrar after grades are reported, usually about four to six weeks after the end of the term.
-Students who participate in the annual graduation commencement ceremony in spring semester will receive the diploma for their earned degree at the ceremony.
+Upon submission of a graduation application, the Office of Academic Affairs will check for completion of the student's degree requirements.
+An electronic and paper diploma will be issued by the Office of the Registrar after grades are reported, usually about four to six weeks after the end of the term.
 Students should not file the Application for Graduation form unless they are reasonably sure that they can complete the degree requirements in time to meet the deadlines.
 An application for graduation is valid for one semester; however, if the student fails to graduate in the intended semester, the application will be reconsidered in the following semester.
 Failure to fulfill degree requirements within the first semester of application for graduation will result in the need to enroll in a continuation of graduate study course (GCS 600 or 100).
-The permit for this course is requested using Form G701 Graduate Student Petition, which must be approved by the Office of Graduate Academic Affairs.
+The permit for this course is requested using Form G701 Graduate Student Petition, which must be approved by the Office of Academic Affairs.

 Professional Master’s Degree

 A professional master’s degree is offered to graduate students who seek the non-thesis option.
 As used here, a thesis is a written document or manuscript that concerns an investigation or discourse.
 A professional master’s degree program may require a project and a project report (e.g., course 594); however, neither the project itself nor the project report is considered a thesis.
 Storage of project reports will be at the discretion of academic units and cannot be done in the university library.
-Registration for thesis research cannot fulfill a requirement for a non–thesis degree, unless a petition approved by the academic unit and the Associate Dean of the Graduate College, subject to the limits of a project course (594) and the acceptable report of final project work, is filed and approved by the academic adviser, academic unit head, and the Office of Graduate Academic Affairs.
+Registration for thesis research cannot fulfill a requirement for a non–thesis degree, unless a petition approved by the academic unit and the VP of Academic Affairs, subject to the limits of a project course (594) and the acceptable report of final project work, is filed and approved by the academic adviser, academic unit head, and the Office of Academic Affairs.